NajElaoud/Linux-Dotfiles/README.md

 In short: clone this, run the installer (or symlink manually), and you instantly have a laptop that says “I care about how my terminal looks”.

+## ⚠️ Disclaimer of Chaos

+So, fun fact:
+👉 This is my **first ever Linux rice**,
+👉 My **first time working with dotfiles**,
+👉 And my **first upload to GitHub** in this category.

+So if your machine explodes, starts booting into Windows, or your cat starts typing `rm -rf /`, please know that I didn’t mean it. 😅
+So… I *really* hope it doesn’t break my machine — or yours. 😬

+If it does, well... at least we’ll both have learned something about backups.
+**Please use Timeshift** (or whatever backup tool you love)
+before you try anything — trust me, I learned it the hard way.

+Use it, break it, tweak it — but don’t call tech support.
+You *are* tech support now.

 ---

 ## Repo Layout (so you don’t angrily grep through everything)